CreateJS/build/README.md

 ###### `npm test`

+- uses Jest to run tests on spec files found in the `tests/` folder
-- each library extends the master Jest config and setup file found in `tests/`
+- each library extends the master Jest config and setup file found in the build repo